Skip to content

 • emptyDir - temporary empty directories for Pod's container to share (see emptyDir for more info).

-• secretName - allows mounting any chart external Secret objects.
-If you define secrets in chart, then it's suggested to use extraSecrets mount ability.
+• secretName - allows mounting any Secret objects.
+If you define secrets in chart you can also use extraSecrets mount ability.

 Define extraVolumeMounts